Osaka has little trouble, tops Sharma at Miami Open

 Osaka surely appreciated that sentiment.

+She revealed Wednesday that she began seeing a therapist after Indian Wells — “it only took like a year after French Open,” she quipped, referring to how she missed the clay-court Grand Slam event to focus on her mental health last year — and that she was bracing to hear heckling.

+“I’m glad that I have people around me that told me to go in that direction,” Osaka said.
+“I was basically just remembering all the things that she told me to do, just to take deep breaths and reset myself when I need to.”

-Osaka will next face No. 13 seed Angelique Kerber of Germany — like Osaka, another former world No. 1 — in the second round.
+Osaka will face No. 13 seed Angelique Kerber of Germany — like Osaka, another former world No. 1 — in the second round Thursday.
 Kerber, like all 32 seeds in the 96-player singles field, had a bye out of the first round.
 Kerber is 4-1 head-to-head against Osaka.

 Osaka improved to 7-2 this year, not counting a walkover loss at Melbourne in early January when she withdrew from an Australian Open warmup event with an abdominal injury.